Data Append Deliverables when input file included Address and/or ZIP11

 - Note: you will notice less IDs in the file as compared to what was originally sent.
 This is because we ONLY send back the IDs that were matched to Resonate IDs.

-- Column 2 contains ID that we matched.
-You will see one of the following values
+Column 2 contains the match type.
+You will see one of the following values:

 - “Direct Match” - If we matched with HEM or MAID directly from the file with our ID graph